 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Gastrinoma tumors affect the cells that release gastrin.
 This hormone makes your stomach release gastric acid.
 Too much gastric acid in your stomach causes ulcers, acid reflux and other issues.
-About 60% of gastrinomas are cancerous.
-Your healthcare provider may call ZES pancreatic ulcerogenic tumor syndrome.
+It can lead to severe peptic ulcer disease and chronic diarrhea.

 Treatment can ease Zollinger-Ellison symptoms.
 Surgery to remove gastrinoma tumors can cure it.
-But the tumors that cause it can come back.
+But the tumors that cause them can come back.

 Zollinger-Ellison syndrome may not cause symptoms.
 When it does, symptoms may include:

-Your symptoms depend on the tumor size and how many tumors you have.
-Large gastrinoma tumors release more gastrin, so your stomach produces more gastric acid.
+The symptoms you experience will depend on how many tumors you have and how big they are.
+Large gastrinoma tumors release more gastrin.
+So, your stomach will produce more gastric acid.
 Large amounts of gastric acid in your stomach can lead to more severe peptic ulcer disease symptoms.

 Tumors that spread (metastasize) to your liver may cause liver cancer.
-Liver cancer symptoms include itchy skin (pruritus) and yellowish skin from jaundice.
-Jaundice can also make the whites of your eyes (sclera) and mucous membranes turn yellow.
+Liver cancer symptoms include:

 Advertisement

-Most cases of Zollinger-Ellison syndrome happen sporadically (for no known reason).
-About 25% of people with this condition have MEN Type 1.
-MEN stands for multiple endocrine neoplasia.
-MEN is a rare inherited disorder that affects glands in your endocrine system.
+Most cases of Zollinger-Ellison syndrome happen randomly (for no known reason).
+But about 1 in every 4 people with this condition has a rare genetic disorder called multiple endocrine neoplasia (MEN) type 1.
+MEN affects glands in your endocrine system.

-A healthcare provider will do a physical exam.
-They’ll ask about your symptoms and your health history.
-They may order the following tests:
+A healthcare provider will do a physical exam and ask you about your symptoms and health history.
+They may order certain tests, including:

-If preliminary tests detect tumors, your provider may order more tests, including:
+If these tests find tumors, your provider may order more tests, including:

-Your treatment will depend on your symptoms and whether the gastrinomas are cancerous or noncancerous.
+Treatment for Zollinger-Ellison syndrome depends on the symptoms you have.
+It also varies based on whether the gastrinomas are cancerous or noncancerous.
 Treatment options include medication, surgery and cancer therapy.

-Proton pump inhibitors (PPIs) are the most common medication for Zoller-Ellison syndrome.
-Proton pump inhibitors reduce the amount of gastric acid your stomach produces.
+Proton pump inhibitors (PPIs) are the most common medication for Zollinger-Ellison syndrome.
+PPIs reduce the amount of gastric acid your stomach makes.

 Your provider may recommend surgery to remove the tumor.
 Surgeries to remove gastrinoma tumors include:

 Your provider may recommend chemotherapy.
-This treatment may ease symptoms and slow down how quickly the gastrinomas spread.
+This treatment may ease symptoms.
+It can also slow down the gastrinomas’ spread.

 Your prognosis, or what you can expect after treatment, depends on the tumor type.
 Noncancerous gastrinoma tumors aren’t life-threatening.
 You may need ongoing treatment to manage stomach acid levels.